LumIT-Labs/open-securekos/README.rst

 How to build
 ^^^^^^^^^^^^

+A **32bit Debian Stretch** bare-metal system or virtual machine is required for the build.

 Open Secure-K OS is built using the standard Debian **live-build** framework, so you first need to install it::

     apt-get install -y live-build